cpressey/Durito/README.md

 *   arguments to `main()` (otherwise the whole exercise is kind of trivial -- every program can be residuated to a value!)
 *   minor: retain names when residuating (is this hard? -- residuate names first, mark name as residuated?)
-*   allow literal lists to be literals -- this would mean recursing into them during analysis etc.
+*   allow literal lists to be literals -- this would mean recursing into them during analysis etc. but note that we still need a "consing" i.e. `[]` syntax form that contains expressions.
+    (Or do we turn list values into cons-expressions when quoting them?
+That seems too weird.)
 *   tests for inserting lists into quoted forms

+Possible enhancements (over and above demonstrating AoT-eval):

+*   `@macro` sugar that looks like Julia macros, arguments are automatically quoted (and locals are automatically subst'ed in?)
+*   "ancillary syntax" that doesn't mean anything by itself but can be used for macros
+*   radical idea: since literal functions do not quite match function values (the latter can close over values), maybe a "closure" is its own value (that wraps another value, presumably a function value, which by itself matches a literal function exactly)?
+What are the implications of "generic closures" such as this?
+Could these also be rendered syntactically, like `{x=14 fun(y) -> x+y}` ???
+This is intriguing but definitely diverging from the central research question here.

 [Ahead-of-Time `eval`]: https://github.com/cpressey/Ahead-of-Time-eval
 [constant folding]: https://en.wikipedia.org/wiki/Constant_folding